(Opinionated) Guide to ML Engineer Job Hunting

 Tell Me A Time When…

-I used to stammer my way through behavior interviews because I didn’t prepare for some questions I was asked.
-Then Amazon recommended the Behavioral Interviews for Software Engineers book to me, which has 30+ behavior questions one will ever get asked.
-I don’t find the answers particularly applicable to MLE candidates — the question list itself is the treasure.
+I used to stammer my way through behavior interviews because I didn’t prepare for certain questions I was asked.
+Then Amazon recommended Behavioral Interviews for Software Engineers to me, which conveniently lists 30+ behavior questions one will ever get asked.
+I don’t find the answers particularly applicable to MLE candidates — the question list is the treasure.
 Just like I did for coding and reading, I created a tracker for BQ questions, coming up with the best example for each question and putting my answer in the STAR (situation, task, action, result) format.

 Project Deep Dive